joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

-**Four batteries:**
+1. Four batteries:
 	- health,
 	- physical,
 	- mental, and
 	- spirit.

-1. Each battery has a maximum of 8 points.
+2. Each battery has a maximum of 8 points.
-2. Difficulty can be reduced 1 level per battery point spent (see Fourth Earth SA "Difficulty" section).
+3. Difficulty can be reduced 1 level per battery point spent (see "Difficulty" section).
-3. The health battery cannot remain 0.
+4. The health battery cannot remain 0.
-4. Battery points may be traded between characters (see Fourth Earth SA “Assist addition” section).
+5. Battery points may be traded between characters (see “Assist addition” section).
-4. See Fourth Earth SA “Overflow batteries addition” section.
+6. See “Overflow batteries addition” section.

 Implementation (difficulty target):